This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 • Analysis and purchase decisions for commitments are made in the context of interruptible/batch/highly variable workloads

-• Ability to identify unused commitment based discounts with daily resolution
+• Ability to identify unused commitment discounts with daily resolution

 • Ability to notify stakeholder teams about expiring commitments with sufficient time to plan a new purchase